Rh factor testing: Symptoms of haemolytic disease of the newborn

 Symptoms of the disease may vary in each pregnancy.
 They are usually not noticeable during pregnancy.
 However, prenatal tests may reveal yellow colouring of amniotic fluid, which is caused by the buildup of bilirubin.
 Splenomegaly, cardiomegaly and hepatomegaly may occur in the baby.
 Excessive tissue fluid may accumulate in the stomach, lungs or scalp.
 These are typically signs of hydrops fetalis.

 After birth, the symptoms of the child are similar to that of incompatible blood transfusion in adults.
 The baby may have pale skin due to anaemia.
 The yellowing of the umbilical cord, skin and eyes, also known as jaundice, may arise within 24 to 36 hours of birth.
 Signs of hydrops fetalis such as the enlargement of spleen, heart and liver, along with severe edema, will continue after birth.

 Medical Intervention

 Normally, no extra medical intervention is required when maternal Rh status is RhD+, nor RhD- mothers going through first pregnancy.
-However, in the case of a sensitised RhD- mother (previously conceived an RhD+ child) and the foetus being Rh+, medication such as anti-D immunoglobulin will be given to the RhD- mother.
-Injecting RhD- mother with anti-D immunoglobulin has been proven effective in avoiding the sensitisation of RhD+ antigen, even though the mechanism of how this medication works remains obscure.
+However, in the case of a sensitized RhD- mother (previously conceived an RhD+ child) and the fetus being Rh+, medication such as an anti-D immunoglobulin, called RhoGAM, will be given to the RhD- mother.
+Injecting RhD- mother with RhoGAM has been proven effective in avoiding the sensitisation of RhD+ antigen, even though the mechanism of how this medication works remains obscure.

+This injection is given to the RhD- mother during the second trimester when there is incompatibility between her and the father.
+Another injection is given a couple days after delivery if the baby is found to be RhD+.
+These injections may also be given to RhD- mothers after a miscarriage/abortion, after injury to the abdomen, or after the prenatal tests mentioned before of amniocentesis and chorionic villus sampling (cite1).
 Anti-D immunoglobulin injection is also offered to RhD- individuals who have been mistakenly transfused with RhD+ blood.